lanazwart/lzseevee/content/work/_index.md

 - Started using Agile methodology for daily standups and design meetings
 - Managing of changes and project plans with third party vendors
 - Providing end user training - including on site visits
-- Data modelling and normalization
+- Data modelling and normalisation

 #### Analyst programmer
 - Analysing and designing new development on Credit Card Processing System (CPS)